By Dana Kim, Crypto Markets Analyst

 -

 Increased Regulatory Scrutiny: Anticipate more stringent guidelines governing the use of AI in finance.
 The SEC is likely to examine this sector closely after the Claude debacle, prompting companies to reassess their compliance protocols.
-This could decelerate the aggressive growth of AI integrations witnessed in 2023.
+This could decelerate the aggressive growth of AI integrations witnessed in 2023, an issue highlighted by the Crypto Clarity Act.

 -